 - Be cautious with your pet around water, whether the pool or ocean.
 Not all breeds of dogs are great swimmers, and even those that are can become fatigued and risk drowning.

-- Never leave your pet in a parked car, no matter how quick you’ll be, or mild the weather might seem.
+- Never leave your pet in a parked car, no matter how quick you’ll be or how mild the weather might seem.
 A car can heat to dangerous levels in a mere 10 minutes.
 Your pet’s life is not worth the risk.

 Weathering the Storm

-Our location is a hotspot for severe weather.
+Webster is a hotspot for severe weather.
 Hurricane Harvey is the most recent example of the kind of damage storms can cause to our homes and families.
-Early planning and preparation is key for keeping your pet safe during the worst weather.
+Early planning and preparation are key for keeping your cat or dog safe during the worst weather.
 Make sure you adhere to the following:

 - Never leave a pet outdoors in a storm.
 Bring them inside well before it hits.

-- If you’re taking shelter, be sure to familiarize your pet with your shelter space well before you need to use it.
+- If you’re taking shelter, be sure to familiarize your dog with your shelter space well before you need to use it, and make sure your cat is comfortable in their carrier.

 - If told to evacuate, do so early.
 If you need an emergency evacuation after the storm has hit, a rescue team may not be able to accommodate your pet.